lurchmath/lde/docs/design-overview.md

 ## Attributes

- * Every structure contains a key-value dictionary called *external attributes,* which are read-only from the point of view of the LDE, and are read-write from the point of view of the UI.
-They are called "external" because, from the LDE's point of view, they come from elsewhere (the UI).
+ * Every structure contains a key-value dictionary called *attributes,* which are read-only from the point of view of the LDE, and are read-write from the point of view of the UI.
+From the LDE's point of view, they come from elsewhere (the UI).

 ## Document